Seabee: Marine Corps

 USMC historian Gordon L. Rottman wrote "that one of the biggest contributions the Navy made to the Marine Corps during WWII was the creation of the Seabees".
 In exchange, the Corps would be influential upon the CB organization and its history.
 After the experience of Guadalcanal the Department of War decided that the Marines and Seabees would make all subsequent landings together.
 That arrangement led to numerous Seabee claims that they had landed first, even leaving signs on the beach asking the Marines "What took you so long?"
-The Seabees in the UDTs made an effort of this that their mates in the CBs approved of.
+The Seabees in the UDTs made an effort of this of which their mates in the CBs approved.

 When the first three CBs were formed the Seabees did not have a base of their own.
 Upon leaving boot the recruits were sent to National Youth Administration camps in Illinois, New Jersey, New York, and Virginia to receive military training from the Marine Corps.
 The Marine Corps listed CBs on their Table of organization: "D-Series Division" for 1942, "E-Series Division" for 1943, and "Amphibious Corps" for 1944–45.

 When CBs were created the Marine Corps wanted one for each of the three Marine Divisions, but were told no because of war priorities.
 Even so, early Seabee units were connected with Marine Corps ops.
 The 1st Naval Construction Detachment (Bobcats) together with and A Co CB 3 was transferred to the Marines and redesignated 3rd Battalion 22nd Marines.
 The Bobcats had deployed without receiving advanced military training.
 The 22nd Marines took care of that.
 The 4th Construction Detachment was attached to the 5th Marine Defense Battalion for two years.

 By autumn, the 18th, 19th and 25th CBs had been transferred to the Corps as combat engineers.
 Each was attached to a composite engineer regiment, redesignated as 3rd Battalion: 17th Marine Regiment, 18th Marine Regiment, 19th Marine Regiment, and 20th Marine Regiment.
 The 18th and 19th CBs each claim to have been the first CBs authorized to wear standard USMC issue.
 Both received their military training and USMC duffle bag at MTC New River, NC.
 There is no record of how many CBs received USMC issue.
 It is known that the 31st, 43rd, 76th, 121st and 133rd CBs received partial or complete issues.
-On 15 January 1944 the 142nd CB was commissioned at New River,Camp Lejeune.
+On 15 January 1944 the 142nd CB was commissioned at New River, Camp Lejeune.
 On 2 February that Battalion arrived at Camp Pendelton for further training, mounting out 19 April.